 WS stands for wind surgery and is one of the procedures owners can conduct on a horse to ensure it runs at its maximum.
 This guide – the latest in the Paddy Power series of Demystifying Racing articles – will explain what is a wind operation and why race horses undergo it.

-And, of course, you’ll learn how wind surgery affects a horse’s odds – if indeed it does at all!
+And, of course, you’ll learn how a wind operation affects a horse’s odds – if indeed it does at all!

 Wind surgery usually aims to either tie back the left vocal cord and sack behind it, or remove them altogether.
 In total there are five types of wind operation: